🚗 Autonomous Driving¶

 -

-This paper introduces the open-vocabulary event instance segmentation (OV-EIS) task for the first time, and proposes the SEAL framework.
-Through multimodal hierarchical semantic guidance (MHSG) and a lightweight multimodal fusion network, SEAL achieves multi-granularity (instance-level + part-level) semantic segmentation of event streams using only event–image pairs (without dense annotations), substantially outperforming all baselines while achieving the fastest inference speed.
+This work proposes the first Open-Vocabulary Event Instance Segmentation (OV-EIS) task and introduces the SEAL framework.
+By utilizing Multi-modal Hierarchical Semantic Guidance (MHSG) and a lightweight multi-modal fusion network, SEAL achieves multi-granularity (instance-level + part-level) semantic segmentation of event streams using only event-image pairs (without dense annotations), significantly outperforming all baseline methods with the fastest inference speed.

 - SiMO: Single-Modality-Operable Multimodal Collaborative Perception